Own it now for only €400

 And I demand you do the work.

-Which is why there are strictly no refunds on the course.
-Because I'm offering a follow-up coaching call (only until February 28th 2019), there are only 30 places available, and I only want people who are serious about mastering the art of advanced English conversation to join.
+For that reason there are strictly no refunds on the course.
+I only want people who are serious about mastering the art of advanced English conversation to join: so if you're not sure, don't.

 Own it now for only €400